Charles Barron: Pledge of Allegiance

 Barron says he does not salute the flag or believe in the Pledge of Allegiance, stating that the pledge's assertion that there is equality and justice for all is a lie that is not true for African-Americans.
 In 2004, he strongly objected to a move by the City Council that would begin each meeting with a voluntary Pledge.

 Capitalism

 Barron has criticized crony capitalism, calling it a "deeply-rooted illness" within America.
 Barron wrote a scathing editorial on the $700 billion bailout package in 2008, calling it the "biggest welfare check in the history of the planet".
 He said it was "a contradiction of capitalism" to give money to Wall Street during a slump while it had said for years that there was "no money for the people."
+Barron believes that capitalism should be replaced with socialism.

 Gentrification

-Barron opposed the gentrification of New York, saying "Housing policies are the new racism!
-That's the new Jim Crowism-pricing you out of housing!"
+At the National Summit on Gentrification in 2019, Barron discussed strategies on keeping his district Black to the exclusion of White people, boasting: